 To me this points to a topic that’s fallen off the radar of late: Creating a great website for every new book.

-The Big Six publishers are still creating crummy websites, even for their big-name authors.
+The Big Five publishers are still creating crummy websites, even for their big-name authors.
 Looking at a random sample of a few titles on the bestseller list this week:

 1. How Children Succeed by Paul Tough.
 The site looks pretty, but there’s not much content.

 2. A Father First: How My Life Became Bigger Than Basketball, by Dwyane Wade.
 A minimal text description and a video.

 3. The Party Is Over by Mike Lofgren.
 A tiny excerpt from the book plus four reviews.

 I’m not trying to single these out.
 I could find hundreds more just like them.
 They represent the standard publisher web site treatment for a new title.

 Sure it’s hard work to create a good web site.
 But mostly it’s a challenge for the imagination.
 And it’s surely no harder than writing and publishing the book.